BehaviorTree/btcpp_website/docs/tutorial-advanced/scripting.md

 The resulting values of `param_B` is 10 and `param_C` is 31.

-The following operatos are supported:
+The following operators are supported:

 | Operator | Assign Operator  | Description |
 |----------|---------|---------|